Aider-AI/aider/docs/connect.md

 You can use `aider --model <model-name>` to use any supported model.

 To explore the list of supported models you can run `aider --model <name>`.
-If it's not an exact match for a model, aider will return a list of possible matching models.
+If the supplied name is not an exact match for a known model, aider will return a list of possible matching models.
 For example: